Loinirnic/SpinnerDisk_Design/README.md

 - A quick linear gain response after the deadband
 - Good repeatability for long life time

-An example of an ideal response can be from Quanser's motor.
-The output Gain graph show below:
+An ideal response can be shown from Quanser's motor, where its gain graph as shown below demonstrates what we are looking for:

 <img width="527" alt="QuanserGain_graph" src="https://user-images.githubusercontent.com/87417442/125777520-b5089581-b4e3-4b79-ad56-eedee1e55f10.PNG">